kencrocken/kencrocken.github.io/_posts/2014-09-24-rake-tweet.markdown

 I used the [Twitter Gem](https://github.com/sferik/twitter) and [Google_Url_Shortener Gem](https://github.com/joshnesbitt/google_url_shortener).

-I created an env.rb file and required it in the Rakefile.
+I created an env.rb file, required it in the Rakefile, and put all the keys and tokens there.
 I added the env.rb file to ```.gitignore```, no need for my keys and tokens to be floating around.

 Here is the rake command: